Comer352L/FreeSSM/README.txt

                       is usually required for buidling the translations:
                       On Debian based distributions, the package for Qt5 is called "qttools5-dev-tools".
-                      On openSUSE, the package for Qt5 is called "libqt5-linguist".
+                      On openSUSE, the package for Qt5 is called "libqt5-linguist" while for Qt6 the package is called "qt6-tools-linguist".
         2.3.)
 General notes:
                The sources of Qt are not required.
                There is also no need to install tools such as Qt Creator etc.